Zeyu-Li/Unreal-Tutorial/README.md

 9. After you are finished with the animation, go to the Level Sequence Object in the World Outliner (should look like a movie icon) and select it
 10. You will see options in Playback like Auto Play, Loop, Playback rate, and more

-\* Note, if you want to create more complex animations, use Blueprints, which I will go in detail later.
+\* Note, if you want to create more complex animations, use Blueprints, which I will go into detail later.
 Here are some resources:

 * https://medium.com/@Luke_Marsden/simple-animation-in-ue4-e8c2529b3eb9
 * https://docs.unrealengine.com/en-US/Engine/Animation/Overview/index.html